-When he was still wet behind the ears as a newcomer on the Atlanta music scene in the late '90s, Guthrie won the Critics Choice award for "Best Acoustic Act" in Atlanta from Creative Loafing, the largest alternative newsweekly in the Southeast.
+Still wet behind the ears after moving into the Atlanta music scene in the late '90s, Guthrie won the Critic's Choice award for "Best Acoustic Act" from Creative Loafing, the city's alternative newsweekly.
 A year later he won the award again – a two-peat.
-Guthrie was then asked to write for the newspaper, thus being disqualified from ever winning the award again.
+He was then asked to write for the newsweekly, thus being disqualified from winning the award again.
 There would be no three-peat, but a journalistic writing career was born.

-He also shared the stage at this time with another up-and-comer in Atlanta, John Mayer, 11 years his junior, and wrote the first feature article about the nascent soon-to-be pop star guitar hero.
-The two songwriters worked the door together at the famed Eddie's Attic nightclub, where they staged the tongue-in-cheek, all-male concert Willis Fair in response to the estrogen-fest Lillith Fair.
-Guthrie will gladly share his VHS tape of the evening (which also included Kristian Bush from Sugarland) if you are nice to him and still own a VCR.
+Around his time he shared the stage with another up-and-comer in Atlanta, John Mayer, 11 years his junior, and wrote the first feature article about the nascent soon-to-be pop star guitar hero.
+The two songwriters worked the door together at the famed Eddie's Attic nightclub, where they staged the tongue-in-cheek, all-male concert Willis Fair in August of 1999 in response to the estrogen-fest Lilith Fair.

-Since those early days, Guthrie has fine-tuned his craft, becoming a respected professional on the local scene and continuing to spread out regionally and nationally.
-For some reason, people in Australia, Canada and Belgium keep downloading songs from his latest CD, "Til I Reach The Light," which Guthrie finds odd because he's never been to these countries and doesn't know anyone there.
-Guthrie is currently at work on a new batch of songs for his next album, which he hopes will be released sometime this century.
+Since those early days, Guthrie has fine-tuned his craft, becoming a respected professional on the local scene while continuing to spread out beyond the region.
+For some reason, people in Australia, Canada, and Belgium keep downloading and streaming songs from his albums "Til I Reach The Light," and "Songs About Chicks," which Guthrie finds odd because he's never been to those countries and doesn't know anyone there.